Last Updated on July 5, 2026 by Daniel Globe

 What are the key factors to consider when starting an airline?

-Key factors to consider when starting an airline include market demand, competition, regulatory requirements, funding, aircraft selection, route planning, staffing, and operational costs.
+Key factors include market demand, competition, regulatory requirements, available funding, aircraft acquisition strategy, route planning, staffing, and ongoing operational costs like fuel, maintenance, and insurance.